mpchenette/rust-std-web-server/README.md

 1. We use the `?` operator to propagate errors (when possible) instead of match statements as they are more concise and easier to read.

 1. When creating the `TcpListener` in main, we explicitly use a `SocketAddr` (as oppose to just providing a string) as it is the more explicit approach.
 If you provide a string (&str) or other allowed value, it will create and use a `SocketAddr` behind the scenes anyway, so let's bring that logic to the front and make it visible.
 [Test](server/src/main.rs#L20)

+1. To the best of our ability, we follow the https://en.wikipedia.org/wiki/Principle_of_least_astonishment.
+Meaning that our functions and variables should do exactly what they seem like they would do on the surface.
+Ex. a function like `is_valid_http_request_method` returns a boolean, not a string of the validated HTTP method.
+But a function like `validate_http_request_method` might validate AND return the valid HTTP method.